-- treatment: factor with levels placebo progabide indicating whether the anti-epilepsy drug Progabide has been applied or not.
-It is a categorical covariate (CAT).
+- treatment: factor with levels placebo progabide indicating whether the anti-epilepsy drug Progabide has been applied or not, column-type CATEGORICAL COVARIATE.

-- base: number of epileptic attacks recorded during 8 week period prior to randomization.
-It is a continuous covariate (COV).
+- base: number of epileptic attacks recorded during 8 week period prior to randomization, column-type CONTINUOUS COVARIATE.

-- age: age of the patients.It is a continuous covariate (COV).
+- age: age of the patients, column-type CONTINUOUS COVARIATE.

-- seizure_rate: number of epilepsy attacks patients have during the follow-up period.
-It is the measurement (Y).
+- seizure_rate: number of epilepsy attacks patients have during the follow-up period, column-type OBSERVATION.